 As the web landscape changes so does user experience (opens in new tab) and to stay competitive you need to embrace the new.
 One thing that doesn't change is the user.
 If they have a poor user experience they will simply look elsewhere.
 So what are the emerging experiences that you need to consider today?

 These are the seven key themes that you should be designing for: inclusivity and accessibility, immersion, trust and transparency, coherence, conversation, collaboration and efficiency.
 Alongside these key themes we reveal the tools that you will need to ensure design success.
+Using a website builder will make sure you hit all these parameters, without the need to code.
+And great web hosting will keep things running smoothly along the way.

 Design for inclusivity